bbenefield89/Sprint-Challenge-Node-Express/Review.md

 > Middleware is basically a function created to let the server know what to do when a specific piece of code is being ran.
 For example, when the client requests a route, `http://localhost:5000`, we can use middleware to let Express know what we want to happen and what we want to return to the client.

 ## What is a Resource?
-> A stock or supply of money, materials, staff, and other assets that can be drawn on by a person or organization in order to function effectively.
+> "A stock or supply of money, materials, staff, and other assets that can be drawn on by a person or organization in order to function effectively."
+Resources are anything we can bring into our app to help us with functionality or presentaion.
+Resources can also refer to the methods we used to interact with a database, `GET`, `READ`, `UPDATE`, `DELETE`, ie. `CRUD`.

 ## What can the API return to help clients know if a request wasa successful?
 > The API can return an http status code of 200 for successful/OK